Checking UWM E-mail

 There are two book drops located at the Main Circulation Desk, as well as two outside book drops.
 One outside book drop is located near the entrance to the west wing of the library and the other resides near the bus shelter on Hartford Avenue.
 The two outside book drops are open 24 hours a day, 7 days a week.

 General collection materials may be returned to any Circulation desk in the building.

-Materials checked out from the Media and Reserve Library should be returned to the Media & Reserve desk on the Lower Level.
+Materials checked out from Media and Reserve Services should be returned to the Media & Reserve desk on the Lower Level.

 No checked-out library materials should be returned to the in-house use bins located within the library.
 These are only for books used within the library.
 It will be the library user’s responsibility to pay any overdue charges for materials returned to these bins.